-In November 2000, we added another monitor option the RRM, RAM Resident Monitor.
+In November 2000, we added another monitor option, the RRM, RAM Resident Monitor.
 RRM lets the user program run with 64K of code and 64K of data memory.
 The memory banks may also be overlapped.
 RRM detects the Baud rate automatically.
 With standard 8051 products with an 11.0592MHz crystal and using Timer 0 to generate the Baud rate, RRM supports up to 57600 Baud.
 RRM loads up to 64K of the user code.
 When RRM switches to the user code, it removes itself from the memory map.
 If the code and data memory banks are kept separate, 64K of code may be run with 64K of external data.
 For details on the RRM, please see Section 8.
-To activate the RRM mode contact Rigel Corporation.